How to build a rental marketplace. Fast.

 Sharetribe customer Eqpme offers equipment rentals across different categories.

-Peerby, Rent Anything Store: Local rentals
+Peerby, Rent Anything Store: Local peer-to-peer rental

 Some local marketplaces facilitate rentals across categories.
 These marketplaces often have a strong local focus and community element.